jorgenschaefer/elpy/docs/ide.rst

 .. command:: elpy-set-test-runner

    This changes the current test runner.
-Elpy supports the standard unittest discovery runner, the Django discovery runner, nose and py.test.
+Elpy supports the standard unittest discovery runner, the Django discovery runner, nose, green, py.test and Twisted trial.
 You can also write your own, as described in :ref:`Writing Test Runners`.

    Note on Django runners: Elpy tries to find `manage.py` within your project structure.
 If it's unable to find it, it falls back to `django-admin.py`.